Startup Security: 7 Ways to Protect Your Business against Cyberattacks

 For cybercriminals, start-ups are a treasure trove of valuable data despite their size.
 These criminals often have access to highly confidential information on people and businesses.
 This includes social security numbers, credit card information, intellectual property, and financial information.

 - Ransomware.
-Ransomware is a form of malware that encrypts your system data making your work files inaccessible until a ransom is paid.
-Cybercriminals may threaten to destroy or expose your data on hacker forums if you fail to pay for the decryption key.
+Ransomware is a form of malware that encrypts your system data.
+It makes your work files inaccessible until a ransom is paid.
+Cybercriminals may threaten to destroy or expose your data.
+They do this on hacker forums if you fail to pay for the decryption key.
 According to Forbes, there will be a 300% increase in ransomware attacks in 2020.
 Most of these will be targeting small businesses.

 - Phishing.
-This is a social engineering tactic that uses fake digital messages such as email or text messages to trick potential victims.
+This is a social engineering tactic.
+It uses fake digital messages such as email or text messages to trick potential victims.
 The victim ends up sharing sensitive information such as usernames, passwords, or whatever it is the attacker is looking for.
 Phishing is the most common form of cyberattacks targeting small businesses, accounting for 91 percent of all attacks.

 COVID-19-themed phishing is currently gaining traction among cybercriminals.